microsoft/api-guidelines/Guidelines.md

 }
 ```

-In this example the server has indicated to the client that the long running operation is 50% complete.
+In this example, the server has indicated to the client that the long-running operation is 50% complete.

 ##### Target resource location
 For operations that result in, or manipulate, a resource the service MUST include the target resource location in the status upon operation completion.